1. INFORMATION FOR INQUIRERS

 “It proclaims the fact that there exists a higher and more secret path of life than that which we normally tread.
 When the outer world and its pursuits and rewards lose their attractiveness for us, as sooner or later they will, we are compelled to turn back upon ourselves, to seek and knock at the door of a world within.
 It is upon this inner world, and the path to and through it, that Freemasonry promises light, charts the way, and indicates the qualifications and conditions of progress.”

 Co‑Freemasonry adds two salient strengths to those shared by all Freemasonry.
 First, it is international, linking together people of various cultures in the shared task of building the spiritual temple of human unity.
 Second, it restores full Masonic privileges to women, and has thus taken an important step to restoring the spiritual splendor of the ancient Mysteries, in which the participation of both men and women was an essential factor.
-The term “Co-Freemasonry” or “Co-Masonry” was adopted to distinguish the Order from exclusively masculine or feminine groups and to indicate that both men and women are admitted to membership on equal footing.
+The term “Co-Freemasonry” or “Co-Masonry” was adopted to distinguish the Order from exclusively masculine or exclusively feminine groups and to indicate that both men and women are admitted to membership on equal footing.
 These strengths of universality and equality are essential elements for all Masonic work.

 In the Eastern Order of International Co‑Freemasonry,